Over in the Meadow: Sample verse

 In the sand in the sun.

 Musical and Children's Book Adaptations

-The poem was adapted and set to music by John Langstaff and recorded by Tony Saletan (Song Bag, 1974) and others.
-Several versions have been published as illustrated children's books, including by one by Langstaff (illustrated by Feodor Rojankovsky, musical score by Marshall Woodbridge, 1957 and many subsequent editions) and another by Ezra Jack Keats (1971).
+The poem was adapted and set to music by John Langstaff.
+Several versions have been published as illustrated children's books, including Langstaff's (illustrated by Feodor Rojankovsky, with musical score by Marshall Woodbridge, 1957 and many subsequent editions) and another by Ezra Jack Keats (1971).
+Langstaff's version was recorded by Tony Saletan (Song Bag, 1974) and others.